neluca/regrad/README.md

 draw_to_html(y, "computed_graph_pow")
 ```

-The generated computation graph with an exponential function looks like this:
+The generated computation graph with a power function looks like this:

 ![pow](./doc/computed_graph_pow.png)